All Star Cheer Squad: Sequel

 All Star Cheer Squad 2 (released in Europe as All Star Cheerleader 2) is a rhythm video game developed by Gorilla Systems and published by THQ for Wii.
 It released on October 27, 2009.

-The story revolves around the election of the new Tiger Squad cheer captain, which rubs the ones who were in her position before in the wrong way.
+The story revolves around the election of the new Tiger Squad cheer captain, which annoys the ones who were in her position before.
 Throughout the game, she needs to prove her worth to the team and ultimately prepare them for a battle against the rival squad, Wolf Pack.
 Cheer moves can be performed by using Wii Remote (one or two) and Nunchuk, while Wii Balance Board is also a part of the controls.
 It can be used to control the player's foot position.
 There is a Cheer Line on the bottom of the screen with prompts for performing moves and stunts, but players are able to get full points only if they hit them once they reach the center of the circle, found at the left side of the screen.